 - Garnish the soup with mint instead of parsley or cilantro.

-Yes, you can make red lentil soup ahead of time and store it in the refrigerator for up to five days.
+Yes, you can make carrot and lentil soup ahead of time and store it in the refrigerator for up to five days.
 You may need to add some water or broth to thin it out when reheating because the lentils soak up the liquid.

 Equipment